 29-year-old programmer Suzuki Ichirou finds himself transported into a fantasy RPG.
 Within the game, he's a 15-year-old named Satou.
 At first he thinks he's dreaming, but his experiences seem very real.
-Due to his use of a 3-time-use special power (meteor shower), he ends up wiping out an army of lizardmen and becoming very high level.
-He hides his level and plans to live peacefully and meet new people, though developments in the game story (like the return of a demon king) might get in his way.
+Due to a powerful ability he possesses with limited use, he ends up wiping out an army of lizard men and becomes a high leveled adventurer.
+Satou decides to hide his level, and plans to live peacefully and meet new people.
+However, developments in the game's story, such as the return of a demon king, may cause a nuisance to Satou's plans.

 I would describe Death March as a Slice of life novel of another world.
 Nothing much really happens from the main male character going to tea parties with nobles, to going on a desperate multi-day quest for the sacred ingredient, pickles.
 The side stories include the main character nonchalantly killing off demon lords and dragon gods, and the like.
 Of course while killing demon lords seems uneventful to the over powered main character, side characters and the world itself become greatly affected by such "trivial" actions.
 This causes several events to unfold simultaneously, building up to some interesting situations throughout the